JosiahHarding/sudoku-solver/README.md

 When you extract the zip file you should see `solver.py` in the directory next to this readme.
 The program is now installed.

 ### Running the program
 Open up a terminal window and navigate to the location of the `solver.py` file.
+This can be accessed with the following code:

+`cd ~/projects/scratch/sudoku-solver`

 From here simply execute the command:

 `python3 solver.py`